merklejerk/flex-ether/README.md

       // relative offset from the highest block number, or a directive like
       // 'latest' or 'pending'.
       block: String,
-      // Gas price to use, as a hex or base-10 string, in wei.
+      // Legacy gas price to use, as a hex or base-10 string, in wei.
+      // Is overridden by `maxFeePerGas` and `maxPriorityFeePerGas`.
       // If not specified, calculated from network gas price and bonus.
       gasPrice: String,
+      // Maximum ETH per gas unit to spend on fees (basefee + priority tip),
+      // as a hex or base-10 string, in wei.
+      // If not specified, will be:
+      // `baseFee * gasPriceBonus + maxPriorityFeePerGas`
+      maxFeePerGas: String,
+      // Maximum ETH per gas unit to spend on priority tip for the miner,
+      // as a hex or base-10 string, in wei.
+      // If not specified, will be:
+      // `maxPriorityFeePerGas * gasPriceBonus`
+      maxPriorityFeePerGas: String,
       // Execution gas limit.
       // If not specified, it will be estimated with bonus.
       gas: Number,